Harvard Library: Library Board

 The Library Board is charged with reviewing strategic plans of the Harvard Library and assessing its progress in meeting those plans, reviewing system-wide policies and standards and overseeing progress of the central services.
 The provost chairs the Library Board (established in December 2010) and the Office of the Provost is responsible for overseeing the Harvard Library.
 The Harvard Library Board is composed of six permanent members and five rotating members who serve three years each, with their initial terms staggered.
 The permanent members include the provost, the Carl H. Pforzheimer University Professor, and the deans or designees from the Faculty of Arts and Sciences, Harvard Business School, Harvard Law School, and Harvard Medical School.

 Rotating members include three at-large, tenured faculty members, as well as deans or designees from Harvard Kennedy School, Harvard Graduate School of Design, Harvard Divinity School, Harvard Graduate School of Education, Harvard School of Public Health, Harvard School of Engineering and Applied Sciences, and Radcliffe Institute.

 Faculty Advisory Committee

 In 2011, the Harvard Library Faculty Advisory Council was established to advise the university.
-Robert Darnton, Pforzheimer Professor, is chair, and James Engell, Gurney Professor of English Literature, is vice-chair the advisory committee.